Home > Blog

 openSet.add(neighbor)

-The problem, though, is "cost" is assumed to be the sum of the costs of each leg of the journey.
-If I need a "click to go" interface in Civilization, that's fine, but in real world scenarios, earlier "legs" of a journey can effect later "legs" in suprising ways, and we can't estimate the cost of a route unless we have it in entirely in view.
+The problem, is "cost" is assumed to be the sum of the costs of each leg of the journey.
+If we need a "click to go" interface in Civilization, that's fine, but in real world scenarios, earlier legs of a journey can effect later legs in suprising ways, and we can't estimate the cost of a route unless we have it in entirely in view.

 Changing Stuff

-At first glance, I wasn't sure where I could introduce a "sampling" concept.
-I decided to try the first line of the loop body.
+I wasn't sure where I could introduce a "sampling" concept, but decided to try the first line of the loop body.

-Softmax will handle negatives, and in principle you can just try to flip them; -5, -9 and -25 makes that first figure the "highest".
-But the distribution's so sharp, I found it put 100% odds on the first item, every time.
+Softmax will handle negatives, so in principle you can just flip them to [-5, -9, -25], making that first figure the "highest".
+But the distribution's very sharp.
+In practice, I found it put 100% odds on the first item, every time.

 Next, I tried a simple division.
 5 divided by 5 is one, and 5 divided by any of the other numbers is a lower figure in range [0,1).
-This guarantees somewhat "flat" logits we can later bend up and down with a temperature if we like.
+This guarantees somewhat "flat" figures, which we can bend up and down with a temperature if we like.

 scores := open set relevant scores